Selenium Send Keys - All You Need to Know

 Uses of Sendkeys in Selenium

 These validations are necessary to avoid potential future errors.
-As these validation systems rely on an input to work, Sendkeys are the perfect method to test them.
+As these validation systems rely on an input to work, SendKeys are the perfect method to test them.
 By providing multiple inputs that either obey or disobey the format, you can have versatile test cases for these systems.

-Try our course in Selenium WebDriver With Python Training today!
-And master Sendkeys!
+Try our course in Selenium WebDriver With Python Training today and master Sendkeys!

 How to use Sendkeys in Selenium?

-Since you know Selenium Sendkeys and their use cases, let's go through how to use them.
+Since you know Selenium Sendkeys and their use cases, let's review how to use them.
 This section of the blog will provide you with the program for Selenium test scripts.
 Selenium testing automation is extremely versatile; as a result, it is available in multiple programming languages.
 In this section, you will find programming scripts using the Sendkeys function in different programming languages.

 Using Sendkeys in Selenium with Java